Duplums/contrastive-decoupled-uniformity/README.md

 ### CIFAR10/CIFAR100

-To reproduce our results on CIFAR10/CIFAR100, try the following command (replace by `--db cifar100` for CIFAR100):
+To reproduce our results on CIFAR10/CIFAR100 on a single-gpu machine, try the following command (replace by `--db cifar100` for CIFAR100):

 ```bash
 python src/main_decoupled_unif.py --root [YOUR CIFAR10/100 DATA FOLDER] --save_dir [YOUR CHECKPOINT PATH] \